 And of course, no matter where you live, there's the internet and social media.
 You can be effective as a climate organizer or activist anywhere.
 Trust us.

-Editor's note (July 2019): hey! we're working on editing this section right now and will have it out soon.
-Given how important this information is, we wanted to take the time to make sure we get it right.
+Editor's note (August 2019): hey! we're still too busy organizing to finish editing this section right now, but we're hoping to have it out soon.
+Given how important this information is, we want to take the time to make sure we get it right.
 If you want to keep tabs on this report and when we publish the full guide, your best bets are to follow us on Instagram and Twitter.
 Thanks and please check back soon.

 1U.S.
 Global Change Research Program (USGCRP) - Fourth National Climate Assessment (NCA4), Volume I (2017)